I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for over 13 years.

 The video content includes 24 short (2-15 minutes) recorded videos that you can watch (and re-watch!) anytime during your 6-month membership.
 So about 3 hours work of total recorded content.

-You can interact in the Facebook group as much as you like and join the bi-montly live Q&A calls when you want.
+You can interact in the Facebook group as much as you want.

 The changes you will be implementing are to be worked into your regular day-to-day schedules and won’t take extra time.